Analysis - Italy, Spain seek new gas to reduce North African risk

 Intelligence analysts say that falling gas sales to its main clients in Europe could put Algeria at risk of social unrest.

-"The country is vulnerable to unrest in view of the fact that social gains remain limited despite enormous oil and gas wealth," said Arun Pillai-Essex, Middle East and North Africa analyst at risk consultancy Maplecroft.
+"The country is vulnerable to unrest in view of the fact that social gains remain limited despite enormous oil and gas wealth, and political freedoms are limited," said Andrew Skinner, director at risk analysis group Maplecroft.

-"Political freedoms are limited and Algeria's hydrocarbon-dependent economy has not allowed a sustainable private sector to flourish and absorb young people into the formal labour market," Pillai-Essex added.

 Oil and gas sales make up 97 percent of Algeria's export revenues and provide almost two thirds of the government budget.